luc31/Magento2-Console/README.md

 # Magento2-Console
-Magento create a module with a command line console (bin/magento create_module Hello_World)
+Magento create a module with a command line console (ex:bin/magento create:module Hello_World)

+Just clone it in app/code of the Magento src
+Dont forget to upgrade the module with bin/magento setup:upgrade I hope it works for you this is my first module